RotorHazard/RotorHazard/doc/Hardware and Software Setup Instructions.md

 2. Create a database called 'vtx'

-3. Create a table under 'vtx' called 'races' with the following columns: racegroup, race, pilot, lap, min, sec, millisec

-4. Create a table under 'vtx' called 'setup' with the following columns: ID, commsStatus, raceStatus, minLapTime

-5. Create an entry in the 'setup' table with an ID of 1, all the other values can be set to zero.

-6. Create a table under 'vtx' called 'nodes' with the following columns: ID, channel, rssi, rssiTrig
+3. Create the tables and their columns as noted in [Database Structure.md](Database%20Structure.md)

 ### Raspberry Pi Delta5 Code

-1. Copy '/src/raspberry pi code/VTX' from this repo to '/home/pi/VTX/' on the Raspberry Pi
+1. Copy [/src/raspberry pi code/VTX](../src/raspberry%20pi%20code/VTX) from this repo to '/home/pi/VTX/' on the Raspberry Pi

-2. Copy '/src/raspberry pi code/html' from this repo to '/var/www/html/' on the Raspberry Pi
+2. Copy [/src/raspberry pi code/html](/src/raspberry%20pi%20code/html) from this repo to '/var/www/html/' on the Raspberry Pi

 If you don't have write permission use:
 ```